Plutarch1971/react-portfolio/README.md

 ## Technologies Used

-- **React**: Front-end framework to build the user interface and manage application state.
+- **React**: React is used to build the Front-end user interface and manage application state.
-- **React Router**: For client-side routing, enabling seamless transitions between different sections without page reloads.
+- **React Router**: React Router is use for client-side routing, to  enable flawless transitions between different sections without causing page to reload.
-- **Node.js**: Backend environment for server-side operations.
+- **Node.js**: Node js is used for backend building.
-- **NPM Packages**: Various packages to enhance the functionality of the app.
+- **NPM Packages**: NPM various packages are use to enhance the functionality of the app.
 - **CSS**: Styling and responsiveness across devices.
-React: Front-end framework to build the user interface and manage application state.
-React Router: For client-side routing, enabling seamless transitions between different sections without page reloads.
-Node.js: Backend environment for server-side operations.
-NPM Packages: Various packages to enhance the functionality of the app.
-CSS: Styling and responsiveness across devices.

 ## Features
 Responsive Design: The app is responsive and adapts to various screen sizes, from mobile to desktop.
 Dynamic Routing: Navigation changes the browser URL and content without refreshing the page, ensuring a smooth user experience.
-Interactive Portfolio: Showcases my projects and assignments, each with links to their deployed versions and GitHub repositories.
+Portfolio: Showcases my projects and assignments.
 Form Validation: The contact form includes validation to ensure proper inputs, including email formatting and required fields.
 Downloadable Resume: The resume section includes a link to download my resume and lists key proficiencies.
 Social Links: Footer includes links to my GitHub and LinkedIn profiles.